Do Younger Siblings Start to Talk Later Than Older Siblings?

 If you are a parent of more than one child, at times it may seem like your older child does all the talking for your younger child.
 Parents may think this means a younger sibling’s language will be slower to develop, however, research tells us this is not the case.
 Being a later-born child does not cause a language delay.
 Various research studies show there are differences in the language development of younger and older siblings, but these differences do not indicate delays.
 Here are some of the differences, in general:

-Older siblings are sooner to acquire 50 words (considered a language milestone) than younger siblings.
+Older siblings are sooner to acquire 50 words (considered a language milestone) than younger.
 That’s not to say that older siblings will always have a greater vocabulary.
 Research shows that younger children catch up quickly and the difference does not last.

-Older siblings use more advanced grammar at an earlier age than younger siblings.
+Older siblings use more advanced grammar at an earlier age than younger.

 Younger siblings use more advanced pronouns (like “mine” and “yours”) at an earlier age than older siblings.

-Younger siblings show more advanced conversational skills than older siblings.
+Younger siblings show more advanced conversational skills than older.

 Despite subtle differences, younger siblings’ and older siblings’ language development is the same overall.